kmcmahon4/SeatSetter/README.md

 # SeatSetter
-A team project for COM 220.
  Seat Setter app intended for teachers to easily create a seating chart for their classes.

 Things I learned: